JSand15/JSand15/README.md

-- 👋 Hi, I’m @JSand15
+- 👋 Hi, I’m Jeevun Sandhu thanks for checking this out!
-- 👀 I’m interested in coding cool things and learning
+- 👀 I’m interested in collaborating on important projects
-- 🌱 I’m currently learning a lot of things
+- 🌱 I’m almost fluent in python, C++, and Javascript
-- 💞️ I’m looking to collaborate on whatever I need to do
-- 📫 How to reach me Confidential
+- 📫 How to reach me: Star a repo, or give me a commit.
+It would be greatly appreciated.
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I helped a team get 2nd place in a big hackathon with hundreds
+- ⚡ Fun fact: I helped a team get 2nd place in a big hackathon with hundreds of entries

 <!---
 JSand15/JSand15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.